Rue281/Udacity-Memory-Game/README.md

 What happens when cards do not match
 When the game finishes

-## Built With
+## Built_With

-*HTML
+-HTML
-*CSS
+-CSS
-*JavaScript
+-JavaScript
-*All application components are usable across modern desktop, tablet, and phone browsers.
+-All application components are usable across modern desktop, tablet, and phone browsers.